MicrosoftDocs/entra-docs/docs/identity/app-provisioning/provision-custom-security-attributes.md

 # Provision custom security attributes from HR sources (preview)

 Custom security attribute provisioning enables customers to set custom security attributes automatically using Microsoft Entra inbound provisioning capabilities.
-With this public preview, you can source values for CSAs from authoritative sources, such as those from HR systems.
+With this public preview, you can source values for custom security attributes from authoritative sources, such as those from HR systems.
 Custom security attribute provisioning supports the following sources: Workday, SAP SuccessFactors, and other integrated HR systems that use API-driven provisioning.
 The provisioning target is your Microsoft Entra ID tenant.

 :::image type="content" source="media/custom-security-attributes/about-custom-security-attributes.png" alt-text="Diagram of custom security attributes architecture.":::